Skip to content

 Baking Bread in a Dutch Oven

-To many of us, bread baking conjures up visions of our grandmothers spending a day preparing a loaf of bread pounding, kneading, rising, kneading, rising, kneading, rising, rising… finally baking.
+To many of us, bread baking conjures up visions of our grandmothers spending a day preparing a loaf of bread, pounding, kneading, rising, kneading, rising, rising, rising… finally baking.

 Well, I am here to tell you that making homemade bread has evolved.
-Yes, bread making is an art form.
-An art that presents us with the most beautiful looking, exquisite smelling and a feast for the tastebuds loaf of bread we all love to eat.
+Yes, breadmaking is an art form.
+It is an art that presents us with the most beautiful looking, exquisite smelling, and a feast for the tastebuds loaf of bread we all love to eat.

 But with the evolution of bread and the science behind bread-making “NO Knead” has also come into our lives.
 No-knead is also evolving every day.